Jing1030/data_processing/README.md

   * ref_samp: reference sample column name
   * trim_fc_perc [optional]: percentage of top and bottom fold change values to trim; default 30
   * trim_abs_perc [optional]: percentage of top and bottom absolute expression values to trim; default 5

+## read_counting.py

+Counts the reads which align to mature miRNAs or sgRNAs.

+### functions:
+* create_mir_dict - Creates a dictionary of chromosomes which hold a positive strand and negative strand dictionary which each hold a dictionary with genomic locations +/- 5 bp as keys and mature miRNA IDs of the miRNAs which align to that location as values.
+This dictionary includes not only the genomic location of the mature miRNA, but also the genomic locations in hg38 which are identical to the mature miRNA.
+Also creates a dictionary with every matID as keys and 0 as values to intialize counter object
+* find_mir_match - Counts the reads which overlap with mature miRNAs.
+Returns the read counter and a QC counter.
+  * f_name: location of the sam file with the aligned reads
+  * chrom_dict: miRNA dictionary created by `create_mir_dict`
+  * mat_ids: dictionary of all mature read counts with 0 key values to initialize read counter.
+Created by `create_mir_dict`.
+* count_sgrna - Counts the reads which align to sgRNAs.
+Returns a pandas dataframe of read counts and a summary dataframe.
+  * fnameList: list of sam files with aligned reads from amplicon sequencing
+  * sampleNameList: list of sample names, one per file in the same order
+  * sgRNANameList: list of names of sgRNAs in the library

 ## TrimAndAlign class (trim_align.py)